Click play to listen to this article.

-For these reasons, it’s not hard to assume that rebound relationships are shallow, short-lasting, and toxic.
-But despite that being the prevailing societal notion, it’s actually not always true.
+For these reasons, it’s not hard to assume that rebound relationships are shallow, short-lasting, and utterly dysfunctional.
+But despite that being the prevailing societal notion, it’s not always true.
 Well, except for the “short-lasting” bit… About 90% of rebounds don’t last.

-But what is always true is that there are stages to a rebound relationship.
+But what is true (somewhat) is that there are stages to rebound relationships.
+These stages are identical for both the dumpees and dumpers.
+And understanding them helps you become more aware of where things can go wrong in your new relationship, enabling you to better prepare for certain challenges ahead of time.
 (1)

-These stages are the same for both the dumpers and dumpees.
-And it’s beneficial to be aware of them and to understand them.
-Doing so helps you become more aware of where things can go wrong in your new relationship, enabling you to better prepare for those potential turbulences.

-And if you’re someone who wants to get back with an ex who just got into a rebound, understanding the stages of a rebound relationship helps you figure out what they’re going through or could go through.
-These insights then enable you to more accurately predict whether or not you have any chance of getting them back.
+Or if you’re someone who wants to get back with their ex, it helps you figure out what they’re going through (or could go through) in their new rebound relationship, which makes you able to better predict whether or not you have a chance at getting them back.

 The Stages Of A Rebound Relationship

-Below, I’ll go over the stages of a rebound relationship, examine their anatomy, and point out what you can expect in each.
-And while these stages can take on a few different forms, they’ll likely take the five-part form as presented.
-At least that’s what I found through my research.
+Below, I’ll go over the stages of a rebound relationship, examine their anatomy, and point out what behaviors and quirks a person can expect in each.
+And while these stages can take on a few different forms, they’ll likely resemble the following outline.

-The first stage of rebound relationships begins when you get pushed into vast freedom by the absence of your ex.
-As a result of this freedom, you usually start seeing other people, as in, romantic prospects.
+The first stage of rebound relationships begins when a person gets pushed into vast freedom by the absence of their ex.
+As a result of this freedom, they usually start dating.

-Some people start dating out of excitement, and others out of anxiety, neediness, and the fear of missing out on new experiences.
-As you’d guess, the former leads to a real relationship and the latter to a rebound relationship.
+Now, some people start dating out of excitement.
+Others out of anxiety, neediness, and the fear of missing out on new experiences.
+The former leads to a real relationship and the latter to a rebound relationship.

-Conversely, if you’re the dumper, you’ll stop grieving much faster, and the overall process will be far less intense than the dumpees.
-There’s even a chance that you’ll actually feel relieved and elated now that your relationship is over.
+The dumpee and dumper also have somewhat different reactions during this stage.
+The dumpee will have a more challenging time coping with their breakup, and they’ll, on average, grieve longer and more intensely.
+Whereas the dumper will stop grieving faster, and the overall process will be far less intense than that of the dumpees.
+There’s even a chance that they’ll feel relieved and elated now that their relationship is over.

-After you date for a whole, you usually settle down with someone.
-When that happens, you reach stage two of a rebound relationship — considering that your new relationship is, in fact, a rebound — called The Honeymoon Stage.
+After a person dates for a while, they usually settle down with someone.
+When that happens, they reach stage two of a rebound relationship — considering that their new relationship is, in fact, a rebound — called The Honeymoon Stage.

-The Honeymoon Stage lasts anywhere from 6 months to one year, and during it, you’ll be unable to get enough of your partner.
-You’ll crave talking, cuddling, kissing, and fucking all the damn time.
-You’ll overlook their flaws and exaggerate their strengths.
-You’ll constantly feel euphoric and hyped, and overly-passionate.
+The Honeymoon Stage lasts anywhere from 6 months to one year, and during it, a person is unable to get enough of their new partner.
+They’ll crave talking, cuddling, kissing, and fucking all the time.
+They’ll overlook their flaws and exaggerate their strengths.
+They’ll constantly feel euphoric, hyped up, and passionate.

-Thus, your relationship can quickly start going downhill.
-Disagreements and arguments bubble up.
-Resentment flows in.
-And you suddenly end up in the next stage of a rebound relationship — reality and conflicts.
+Thus, a relationship can quickly go downhill during The Honeymoon Stage.
+Disagreements and arguments can bubble up.
+Resentment may flow in.
+And a person suddenly ends up in the next stage of a rebound relationship — reality and conflicts.

 As the name implies, this stage often leads to conflict.
-And this conflict usually plays out in two ways: you resolve or accept it or amplify it.
+And this conflict usually plays out in two ways: a couple resolves and accepts it, or they amplify it.

-If you resolve or accept it, you also need to stomach that the same conflict will probably keep repeating and thus will keep needing to be resolved or accepted for your relationship to last and stay fulfilling.
-Such is the nature of romantic relationships, after all.
+If they resolve and accept it, they also need to stomach that the same type of conflict will probably keep repeating and will keep needing to be resolved and accepted as long as the relationship lasts.
+Such is the nature of romantic relationships.

-But if you fail to put up sufficient boundaries and only amplify your conflict, you risk launching yourself into the fourth stage of a rebound relationship.
+But if a couple fails to express their concerns and put up sufficient boundaries, the conflicts amplify.
+And as a result, they risk launching themselves into the fourth stage of a rebound relationship.

 4. The Nostalgia And Comparison Stage

-The fourth stage of rebound relationships marks the point where you start comparing your new partner with your ex.
+This stage marks the point where a person will start comparing their new partner with their ex.
 A hallmark of it are thoughts like: